-A single temporary loaner key can be checked out from the on-site office for a 24-hour period if a key is temporarily misplaced.
+A single temporary loaner key can be checked out from University Housing for a 24-hour period if a key is temporarily misplaced.
 In this instance, the lessee must fill out a Request for Temporary Loaner Key Form.
+This form is available in the University Housing Office.
 Leaseholders and Occupants are charged \$25.00 per lockout.
 If the key is not returned within 24 hours or if the key is lost or stolen, the leaseholder will be charged \$80 for a lock change.